 This is especially true if you are doing Disney World in your third trimester.
 I know after the 7th month of being pregnant I don’t want to take any pictures EVER.
 But you really should.

-Tip 6-Map out your day with plenty of time
+Tip 6- Plan your day with plenty of downtime

 Planning is so important!
 Or don’t plan and completely wing your day.
 Either way, give yourself plenty of time, and don’t be upset if you miss out on something.
 You are pregnant and enjoy the ride (no pun intended!)